• Skip to main content

 • 6 tablespoons butter

-• 3 cups canned sliced peaches - the kind that is in fruit juice
+• 3 cups canned sliced peaches - canned in fruit juice

 • 2 tablespoons brown sugar